jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ## 10\.
 Don’t take on debt you can’t handle

-> *Number 10, a strong word called consignment<br>**Strictly for live men, not for freshmen**<br>If you ain't got the clientele, say "hell no!"\*<br>Cause they gon' want they money rain sleet hail snow*
+> *Number 10, a strong word called consignment<br>**Strictly for live men, not for freshmen**<br>If you ain’t got the clientele, say “hell no!”\*<br>Cause they gon’ want they money rain sleet hail snow*

 If a “plug” or drug supplier has enough confidence in a dealer, he may give him drugs in a consignment type of deal.
-What this means is that the supplier will give the dealer the product and he will only pay a predetermined fixed price after he's sold it.
+What this means is that the supplier will give the dealer the product and he will only pay a predetermined fixed price after he’s sold it.

 This is also known as “fronting work” and is also requested by a dealer who is low on money but has the clientele or connections to turn a profit on it after he pays back what he owes the plug.